OSS-first docs

 src/contracts/contact-create.operation.ts

-import { defineCommand } from "@contractspec/lib.contracts/operations";
+import { defineCommand } from "@contractspec/lib.contracts-spec/operations";

 import { SchemaModel, ScalarTypeEnum } from "@contractspec/lib.schema";